apache/spark-website/contributing.md

 - Come with a reasonable expectation of developer support.
 - Have `@Since` annotation on public classes, methods, and variables.

+<h3>Error Message Guidelines</h3>

+Exceptions thrown in Spark should be associated with standardized and actionable error messages.

+Error messages should answer the following questions:

+- **What** was the problem?
+- **Why** did the problem happen?
+- **How** can the problem be solved?

+When writing error messages, you should:

+- Use active voice
+- Avoid time-based statements, such as promises of future support
+- Use the present tense to describe the error and provide suggestions
+- Provide concrete examples if the resolution is unclear
+- Avoid sounding accusatory, judgmental, or insulting
+- Be direct
+- Do not use programming jargon in user-facing errors

+See the <a href="{{site.baseurl}}/error-message-guidelines.html">error message guidelines</a> for more details.

 <h3>Code Review Criteria</h3>

 Before considering how to contribute code, it's useful to understand how code is reviewed,